mxpiotrowski/corcon-glossary/README.md

 :::
 ```

-but at least this ensures that the information is recorded consistently and can thus be acted upon later on (e.g., transformed into a different format).
+nor HTML `div` attributes.
+But at least this notation ensures that the information is recorded consistently and can thus be acted upon later on (e.g., transformed into a different format using a Pandoc Lua filter).

 Not strictly citations, but related: a cross reference to another entry (wiki link) should come *before* the term or the words that describe it.
 So: